 In general, two variables will decide hydrogen’s pace of worldwide growth: i) cost competitiveness and large-scale adoption of enabling infrastructure.
 Currently, Green hydrogen is 2 to 3 times costlier than hydrogen created from fossil fuels.
 However, these costs are predicted to drop as a result of innovation, economies of scale, and carbon pricing laws.

-A comprehensive and integrated policy framework is required to support the development of a dedicated hydrogen infrastructure and transparent market for hydrogen to fulfil its principal, systemic job as feedstock, energy carrier, and energy commodity (rather than just an add-on to the natural gas and electricity sectors).
+A comprehensive and integrated policy framework is required to support the development of a dedicated hydrogen infrastructures and a transparent market for hydrogen to fulfill its principal, systemic job as feedstock, energy carrier, and energy commodity (rather than just an add-on to the natural gas and electricity sectors).

-Various countries, including the United Kingdom, have extensive net-zero programmes which intend to motivate the people to take trains instead of driving.
+Various countries, including the United Kingdom, have extensive net-zero programs which intend to motivate people to take trains instead of driving.
 This applies to both passenger and freight transportation.
 Just uplifting transport of goods or people by rail reduces greenhouse gas emissions because rail uses fossil fuels more efficiently.
-However, considering that many of the trains are diesel-powered and not electrified, options such as hydrogen-powered trains are being considered to help meet the decarbonisation goals.
+However, considering that many of the trains are diesel-powered and not electrified, options such as hydrogen-powered trains are being considered to help meet the decarbonization goals.

 The RIA’s submissions show how a hydrogen train fleet order could help to:

-- Commence the decarbonisation of the rail network, which is at present low carbon mode of transport
+- Commence the decarbonization of the rail network, which is at present low carbon mode of transport

 - Support a burgeoning industry with more investment and deliver an industry potential that the UK could export abroad.